clean energy

 environmental stewardship to the EPA’s toughened regulations on pollution from petroleum refineries, the

-sources that power our society have rarely been so widely scrutinized.
+sources that our society have rarely been so widely scrutinized.
 Once regarded as a subject best left to

 the sector, the way we fuel our economy has proven its relevance for all citizens, both in America and